ikbenlaurens/EvasVorkje/README.md

 ```
 - When finished press `[ESC]` (basic mode),`:wq` (write, quit) and `[ENTER]`.

+5. Adding the private key to the configuration file we immediately did while creating the configuration file: this is the path after `IdentityFile <path>`.

 6. Adding the ssh key to your github account
 - Copy the content of the .pub-file in your .ssh-folder to github (SSH key input)